What are tax credits?

 Personal tax credit

 This is what every Irish resident is entitled to.
-In the 2024 Budget, the Irish government increased the personal tax credit from €1775 to €1875.
+In the 2024 Budget, the Irish Government increased the personal tax credit from €1775 to €1875.
 Depending on your earnings, almost all workers are entitled to this tax credit.

 If you receive income that is taxable under the Pay As You Earn (PAYE) system, including wages and occupational pensions, for example, you can claim the employee tax credit.
 The maximum employee tax credit for 2024 is €1,875.